innovationOUtside/ou-tm351-jl-extensions/docs/improved-default-settings.md

 # Improved Default Settings

-The default JupyterLab environment inccludes "core" extensions that have their own settings.
+The default JupyterLab environment includes "core" extensions that have their own settings.

 In some cases, these settings may be sub-optimal.